Ron Tugnutt: Off the ice

-Tugnutt is married to wife Lisa, and the couple have two sons, Jacob and Matthew.
+Tugnutt is married to Lisa, and the couple have two sons, Jacob and Matthew.
 The family resides on Stoney Lake near Peterborough, Ontario.

 Tugnutt enjoys boating and traveling.
 In the summer of 1998, Tugnutt was involved in a severe boating accident, and it was suspected that he might miss out on training camp.
 Tugnutt healed and had the best season of his career, breaking the modern-day NHL record for lowest G.A.A. and coming second in the league in save percentage.

 Tugnutt previously owned the Kemptville 73's, a Junior "A" ice hockey team, where he served as head coach, president and governor.
 Tugnutt sold the team to an ownership group led by former teammate Jason York.